Swagath18/Exploratory-Data-Analysis-EDA-/README.md

 ## Credits

 The code for the data cleaning and preparation was adapted from [krish naik GitHub repository](https://github.com/krishnaik06).
-We would like to thank krishnaik for his effort to teach people.
+We would like to thank krish naik for his effort to teach people.